Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 Behaviour

-Has ALGO in Pera wallet but never used a dApp before.
+Has ETH in MetaMask but never used a dApp before.
 Needs a guided onboarding flow with plain language and clear next steps.

 Competitive Analysis